-- All budgets should be balanced each year, in accordance with the requirements of Utah law (Utah Code 10-6-110).
-To assure this result, expenditures should be kept within appropriations, and revenues should be estimated conservatively to avoid unexpected deficits. - Long-range budget planning is both desirable and essential for avoiding deficits.
-Budgets in operating funds should be prepared on a forward-looking basis to assure that critical problems can be foreseen, and solutions planned before emergencies arise.
+- All budgets should be balanced each year, in accordance with the requirements of Utah law.
+To assure this result, expenditures should be kept within appropriations, and revenues should be estimated conservatively so as to avoid unexpected deficits. - Long-range budget planning is both desirable and essential for avoiding deficits.
+Budgets in operating funds should be prepared on a three-year basis to assure that critical problems can be foreseen and solutions planned before emergencies arise.